PMKielstra/EscapeIDSO/docs/Solutions.md

 * For the third and fifth questions, look at the prevalence of clotheslines.
 For the fourth question, look at the width of the streets.

 * **Solution:** The shadows point northeast, so the sun is in the southwest.
 That makes it afternoon (first question) and the northern hemisphere (second question).
 There are clotheslines everywhere and glass roofs, so yes, sunny days are presumably common here.
 The roads are narrow and the buildings are large, so people here probably don't drive much.
 Once again, there are loads of clotheslines, so we can't say most people here dry everything electrically.
 The correct answers are, in order, `2`, `1`, `1`, `2`, and `2`, and the final number is `25`.

+### How do I enter the master key?

+* The correct formatting is given in Yichin's note from the maze.

+* Put the numbers together in the order Yichin-Trevor-Carol, with single dashes in between.

+* **Solution:** Type `942-2-25` into Lilith and press enter.

 ### Lilith is evil now?